Internationally acclaimed pianist and conductor MARCO TEZZA was born in Vicenza/Italy in 1964.

 He attended the Conservatory of Music in Vicenza, studying piano with Milde Molinari, Carlo Mazzoli and violin with Giovanni Guglielmo and Giuliana Padrin.
 He earned his diploma with distinction and honourable mention in piano in 1984.
-He further refined his knowledge in Italy (Imola Accademy) with Jorg Demus, Gyorgy Sandor and Bruno Canino, and in France with Aquiles Delle Vigne, attending the Ecole Normale “A. Cortot” of Paris, where he obtained the “Diplome Superieur d’Exècution”.
+He further refined his knowledge in Italy (Imola Accademy) with Jorg Demus, Gyorgy Sandor and Bruno Canino, and in France with Aquiles Delle Vigne, attending the Ecole Normale “A. Cortot” of Paris, where he obtained the Diplome Superieur d’Exècution.

-In addition, he has won several international competitions in piano: Citta di Treviso (First Prize); La Spezia (First Prize); RAI (First Prize); Moncalieri (European Prize for Chamber Music); Busoni Viotti and Pretoria (Graduate).
+In addition, he has won several international competitions in piano: Citta di Treviso (First Prize), La Spezia (First Prize), RAI (First Prize), Moncalieri (European Prize for Chamber Music), Busoni, Viotti and Pretoria (Graduate).

 Nevertheless, his concert commitments did not prevent him from concluding his studies in violin, which have proved to be extremely important for his subsequent career as a conductor.

-He was invited to the “Universitè de S. Esprit” of Beirut (where he obtained a chair as “Professeur invitè”), the Conservatory and NBU in Sofia, the “Victorian College of the Arts” of Melbourne and Hamilton Waikato University in Australia and NewZealand, the University of South Florida, Kansas State University, Pittsburg State University, University of Kentucky, Emporia State University, Southern Oregon University, the UNEAC in La Habana, Jazeps Vitols Latvian Academy in Riga and the Estonian Academy of Music in Tallin where he has given Master Classes and a series of televised concerts.
+He was invited to the Universitè de S. Esprit in Beirut (where he obtained a chair as Professeur invitè), the Conservatory and NBU in Sofia, the Victorian College of the Arts of Melbourne and Hamilton Waikato University in Australia and New Zealand, the University of Florida and South Florida, Kansas State University, Pittsburg State University, University of Kentucky, Emporia State University, Southern Oregon University, University of Nebraska, Fort Hays State University, the UNEAC in La Habana, Universidade de São Paulo, Gumi Academy (Korea), Jazeps Vitols Latvian Academy in Riga, Estonian Academy of Music in Tallin, the DIT Conservatory in Dublin, the Edinburgh Napier University and the Escola Superior de Música de Lisboa where he has given masterclasses and a series of live broadcasting concerts.

 He has assisted M.° De Bernardt and M.° Kovatchev; his dèbut as a conductor which were received with enthusiastic reviews.

-In the course of his career, Marco Tezza has collaborated both as soloist and conductor with several chamber and symphonic orchestras such as: “Pedrollo Chamber Orchestra”, the “Florence Symphonietta”, the “I Fiati della Scala”, the “Accademia Bizantina”, the “Philarmonic Orchestra of Udine”, the “Philarmonic Orchestra of S. Remo”, the “Toscanini Symphony Orchestra”, the “Orchestra di Padova e del Veneto”, the “Filarmonia Veneta”, the “Sofia Chamber Orchestra”, the “Viotti Chamber Orchestra”, the “State Symphony Orchestra of Plovdiv”, the “Soloist of Bologna”, the “Jeunesse Musicale Symphony Orchestra”, the “Praga Symphony Orchestra”, the “Jugend-Symphonie-orchester des Saarlandes”, the “Sofia FM Young Radio Orchestra”, the Burgas State Opera Orchestra, the Fairbanks Symphony Orchestra of Alaska, the Seoul Prime Philarmonic and several more ones.
+In the course of his career, Marco Tezza has collaborated both as soloist and conductor with several chamber and symphonic orchestras such as: Pedrollo Chamber Orchestra, the Florence Symphonietta, the Fiati della Scala, the Accademia Bizantina, the Philarmonic Orchestra of S. Remo, the Toscanini Symphony Orchestra, the Orchestra di Padova e del Veneto, the Filarmonia Veneta, the Sofia Chamber Orchestra, the Viotti Chamber Orchestra, the Offerta Musicale the State Symphony Orchestra of Plovdiv, the Soloist of Bologna, the Jeunesse Musicale Symphony Orchestra, the Praga Symphony Orchestra, the Jugend-Symphonie-orchester des Saarlandes, the Sofia FM Young Radio Orchestra, the Burgas State Opera Orchestra, the Fairbanks Symphony Orchestra of Alaska, the Seoul Prime Philarmonic, the Istanbul State Symphony and several more ones.

-In 1994, he founded the “Stravinskij Chamber Orchestra”, which he still conducts, and which has been invited to some important festivals and international tournèes (“Vivaldi Festival” in Venice, “Gardaland Festival”, Lebanon, Brazil and TonArt in Germany).
+In 1994, he founded the Stravinskij Chamber Orchestra, which he still conducts, and which has been invited to some important festivals and international tournèes (Vivaldi Festival in Venice, Gardaland Festival, Lebanon, Brazil and TonArt in Germany).

-As regards Opera, he has collaborated with the “ATERFORUM” presenting Donizetti’s “Don Pasquale”, Wagner’s “The Flying Dutchman” and Piazzolla’s “Maria de Buenos Aires” in the Theatres of Ferrara, Modena, Parma, Rovigo, Bologna and Vicenza.
+As regards Opera, he has collaborated with the ATERFORUM presenting Donizetti’s “Don Pasquale”, Wagner’s “The Flying Dutchman” and Piazzolla’s “Maria de Buenos Aires” in the theatres of Ferrara, Modena, Parma, Rovigo, Bologna and Vicenza.